Sukanya-Wagh/RecipeManagementSystem/README.md

-🍽️ Recipe Management System
+# 📘 RECIPE MANAGEMENT SYSTEM

-A simple console-based Java application to manage recipes and their ingredients using Hibernate JPA and PostgreSQL.
+* A console-based application to manage and organize your favorite recipes efficiently.
+* A Clean,Console-Based Java Application for Managing Recipes Using Hibernate JPA and PostgreSQL.

 ---